Pluto-XI/gpt-3-writer/README.md

     When we send a certain message, the extension injects a value into the DOM

 The extension is acts as our middleman to get GPT to make a beautiful story and brings it back to us.

+Our extension utilized a service-worker to call our API and then used messages to deliver it to our front end.
+We also set up a message listener that we then used to modify our DOM with our generated text.
+It was really fun working with this.

+Remember, the reason it won’t work on any site right now is because every site has a very different HTML structure.
+So, if you wanna get it working on another site you just gotta inspect that site’s HTML structure and then write some code specific to that site’s HTML.

+We used the html structure for [Calmly](https://www.calmlywriter.com/online/)

+To get the extension on the Chrome store, it would need to be submitted for approval.